 “If you’ll wait here, Mr. Grimmer, I’ll let Mr. Sinews know you’re here.”

 As the doorman disappeared down the hallway, Jonathan looked around the entryway.
-It was rude of him to snoop, but his upbringing as the son of a newspaper man, had taught him to be unapologetically nosy.
+It was rude of him to snoop, but his upbringing as the son of a newspaper man had taught him to be unapologetically nosy.
 So he looked at paintings on the wall, picked up items off the shelves.

 There was a touch of the macabre in every item of Sinews’ collection.
 The Egyptian statues were of Anubis and Osiris, gods of death and the afterlife.
 He had specimens in jars and animal skulls on display.
 Even the rug on the floor featured a motif of skulls.
 There were broadsides in frames mounted on the walls.
 There was a lone book on one shelf, and Jonathan recalled that Sinews was supposed to own a book wrapped in the skin of Henry Burke.
 He allowed himself to wonder if this might be the book in question.